-Clinical Cuidalina Decemmendations Clinical Guideline Recommendations o Receive walking aids, as needed.
-1 No recommendation is made regarding the following: Participation in balance exercises, either alone or in combination with strengthening exercises. o Participation in tai chi.
+Clinical Guideline Recommendations Omnour Gardenne Receive walking aids, as needed.
+No recommendation is made regarding the following: Participation in balance exercises, either alone or in combination with strongthoning exercises. with strengthening exercises. o Participation in tai chi.
 Receiving manual therapy alone.
-The same and the s Pharmacologic recommendations for the initial management of hip osteoarthritis It is conditionally recommend that patients with hip osteoarthritis use one of the following: Acetaminophen. o Oral NSAIDs. o Tramadol. o Intraarticular corticosteroid injections.
-It is conditionally recommend that patients with hip osteoarthritis not use the following: the following: O Chondroitin sulfate.
-Glucosamine.
-No recommendation is made regarding the use of the following: o Topical NSAIDs.
+Pharmacologic recommendations for the initial management of hip osteoarthritis It is conditionally recommend that patients with hip osteoarthritis use one of the following: Acetaminophen. o Oral NSAIDs. o Tramadol.
+Intraarticular corticosteroid injections.
+It is conditionally recommend that patients with hip osteoarthritis not use the following: Chondroitin sulfate.Glucosamine.
+No recommendation is made regarding the use of the following: Topical NSAIDs.
 Intraarticular hyaluronate injections. o Duloxetine.
 Opioid analgesics.
-American Academy Nonpharmacological/surgical therapy of Orthopaedic Patients with symptomatic osteoarthritis of the knee should participate in Surgeons: self-management programs, strengthening, low-impact aerobic exercises, Treatment of and neuromuscular education.
-Osteoarthritis of the Patients with osteoarthritis of the knee should engage in physical activity Knee (2013) 80 consistent with national guidelines.
+American Academy Nonpharmacological/surgical therapy of Orthopaedic Patients with symptomatic osteoarthritis of the knee should participate in Surgeons: Treatment of self-management programs, strengthening, low-impact aerobic exercises, and neuromuscular education.
+Osteoarthritis of the Patients with osteoarthritis of the knee should engage in physical activity Knee consistent with national guidelines.
 (2013) Weight loss is suggested for patients with symptomatic osteoarthritis of the knee and a body mass index of ≥25.
 Acupuncture is not recommended in patients with symptomatic osteoarthritis of the knee.
 There is a lack of compelling evidence to recommend for or against the use of physical agents (including electrotherapeutic modalities) in patients with symptomatic osteoarthritis of the knee.
 There is a lack of compelling evidence to recommend for or against manual therapy in patients with symptomatic osteoarthritis of the knee.
 There is a lack of compelling evidence to recommend for or against the use of a valgus directing force brace (medial compartment unloader) for patients with symptomatic osteoarthritis of the knee.
 It is suggested that lateral wedge insoles not be used for patients with symptomatic medial compartment osteoarthritis of the knee.
 Glucosamine and chondroitin is not recommended for patients with symptomatic osteoarthritis of the knee.
-Dhawa a a la sia al thawa w Pharmacological therapy Glucosamine and/or chondroitin sulfate should not be prescribed for patients with symptomatic extraorthritis of the knee. patients with symptomatic osteoarthritis of the knee.
-Patients with symptomatic osteoarthritis of the knee should receive oral or topical NSAIDs or tramadol. · · · · · · · · · · · · · · · · · · · There is a lack of compelling evidence to recommend for or against the
+Pharmacological therapy Glucosamine and/or chondroitin sulfate should not be prescribed for patients with symptomatic osteoarthritis of the knee.
+Patients with symptomatic osteoarthritis of the knee should receive oral or topical NSAIDs or tramadol.
+There is a lack of compelling evidence to recommend for or against the